Jorge-Ortiz-M/React-App/README.md

 * In order to create a react app: `npx create-react-app my-app`.
 * In order to run the web application: `npm start`.

+## Attributes.

+In order to set attributes within HTML tags, the way you need to write them is by using camelCase method.

 ## Practice 01.
 Adding simple text.

 In your src/index.js, you can type single text.